 Unlike many cranberry cider recipes, this version needs no additional sweetener.
-And that's because the rich array of spices infuse it with deep flavor while soft apple cider provides just the right touch of sweetness.
-So you have a marvelously sweet-tart drink to sere warm to your guests.
+And that's because the rich array of spices infuses it with deep flavor while soft apple cider provides just the right touch of sweetness.
+So you have a marvelously sweet-tart drink to serve warm to your guests.

 What is cranberry cider?

 Cranberry cider is a sweet-tart blend of both apple cider and cranberry juice.
 Fragrant spices give cranberry cider flavor.
 You'll find a similar technique used for other winter drinks such as wassail, mulled wine, and mulled cider.
 You serve it hot, ladled into mugs.